johtela/Flop/Docs/Basic Concepts.md

 The name Option is borrowed from F# where the type is part of the core library.
 In Haskell the same type is known as Maybe.

 Continuing stealing ideas from F# and Haskell, the next obvious loot is the `Either<T, U>` type.
 It is slightly more complex than Option which *might* have a value.
 Either can hold a value of type `T` or `U`, but not both at the same time.
-It is convenient to use, for example, in a function that can return either a value, or an error message, if something went wrong.
+It is convenient, for example, in a function that can return either a value, or an error message, if something went wrong.

 The value of type `T` is contained in the `Left` property of the Either class, and the value of type `U` in the `Right` property.
 The properties `IsLeft` and `IsRight` tell which one has the value.
 If you try to access the wrong one, an `EitherException` is thrown.